pkuqiwang/create-ldap-KDC-server/README.md

 # create openLDAP KDC server
+This guide is the first step of a serie to setup a secured HDP cluster with integrated Ranger and Atlas enabled.
+It gives you the ability to test all security and governance features in HDP stacks.

-this guide provide a step-by-step instruction on how to creare a openLDAP and MIT KDC environment on centOS 7 for testing HDP security and governance features.
+The part provide a step-by-step instruction on how to creare a openLDAP, MIT KDC and MySQL (optional) environment on centOS 7 VM for testing HDP security and governance features.
+It assumes you have a centOS 7 VM with minimum of 4GB memory.

 ###Pre-install
-First enable root user on this server which is disabled by default.
+First enable root user on centOS VM which is disabled by default.
 ```
 sudo vi /root/.ssh/authorized_keys
---uncommented PermitRootLogin yes
+PermitRootLogin yes

 sudo vi /etc/ssh/sshd_config
+--make ssh key available
 ```
 Install pre-requisits on the server. rng-tools help to generate radnom operation which is used by MIT KDC to initilize the database.